-The question is; how is it possible that someone can feel so uncomfortable yet their audience can’t see it?
+How is it possible that someone can feel so uncomfortable yet their audience can’t see it?

-It is of course the power of the mind.
+It is of course the power of the mind

 Most people acknowledge the heaven or hell our very own minds can create for us in any situation.

-Those who have achieved the ability to speak with confidence, clarity and impact have had to learn how to do so.
+Those who can present with confidence, clarity and impact have had to learn how to do so.
 Even the most seasoned speaker will tell you that’s it is not easy.

 How many of us were taught to speak or present publicly at school, college or university?

 It’s exactly the same with presenting and public speaking.
-Find someone who has studied it, done it successfully, is passionate about it and helping others and is able to teach it.
+Find someone who has studied it, done it successfully, is passionate about it and is able to teach it.

 – A clear and powerful message